-‘Hens for Pets,‘ is a family owned business, based in Nottinghamshire.
-We offer carefully sourced products, and as we use many of these ourselves, we are able to give advice from our own experience.
+‘Hens for Pets,‘ is the online trading name of The Poultry Centre (Notts) Ltd, we have a shop to visit as well as our website.
+We carefully source products, many of which we use ourselves, and are able to give advice from our own experience.
 We continue to look out for new products, so we can bring you the latest, whether you have two or three hens in the back garden, or a smallholding.
-We offer products and feeds certified for organic, so if you're looking to raise your birds on pesticide non GM feeds, and use products which will not harm the environment, we can help you out here too.
+We offer products and feeds certified for organic use, so if you're looking to raise your birds on pesticide non GM feeds, and use products which will not harm the environment, we can help you out here too.

 We are located in Ravenshead at the Ravenshead Plant Centre, set amoungst the trees and fields close to Newstead Abbey, yet just off the A60 between Mansfield and Nottingham.
 Here you can browse all things chicken, from feeds to incubation equipment, hatching eggs and of course the birds.
 If you are also keen on 'growing your own' or gardening in general, the Ravenshead Plant Centre which is a traditional nursery, offers a large array of bedding plants, vegetable plants and great hanging baskets together with the basics such as turf, composts etc.